WHYAMERICASUCKS.COM

 AP reported that during the 2025 Jimmy Kimmel dispute, ABC affiliates owned by Nexstar and Sinclair pulled his show in multiple cities.
 AP also reported that together those two station groups accounted for about a quarter of ABC's affiliates.

-That is one of the clearest current examples of influence power in plain view.
-It shows that a small number of affiliate owners can shape what airs across wide stretches of the country even when the national network itself made a different programming decision.
+A small number of affiliate owners shaped what aired across wide stretches of the country even when the national network itself made a different programming decision.

 Consolidation is still growing, not fading

 Nexstar announced that it closed its TEGNA acquisition on March 19, 2026 after regulatory approval.
-That matters because the concentration story is not frozen in the past.
+The concentration story is not frozen in the past.
 It is still moving.

 More Stories